SantoStefano/table/README.md

 # table
-This is kind of a real task:
-parsing a JSON file and creating a dynamic table with the data from it for an online shop.
+This is a kind of a real task: parsing a JSON file and creating a dynamic table with the data from it for an online shop.